Habutiii/tp/docs/team/robinlogic.md

   * Updated the EditPreviewBuilder to visually highlight tag-related validation errors and enforce the maximum tag limit.
   * Added targeted JUnit tests to verify tag addition/removal behavior, error messaging, and preview validation.
   * Refactored shared components to improve code readability, command extensibility, and preview consistency across the command suite.
+* **Project Management**
+  * Contributed to weekly team meetings to track progress and address challenges.
+  * Assisted in sprint planning and retrospectives to improve team coordination and efficiency.
+  * Helped allocate and coordinate tasks to ensure features were delivered on schedule.
+  * Performed peer code reviews to maintain code quality and adherence to project standards.
 * **Documentation**:
     * Contributed to User Guide (UG) and Developer Guide (DG) by documenting biz, unbiz, and stats commands.
       * Created UML sequence diagrams in the DG to illustrate command flow and interactions.